 Team communication tool is a must-have in a today’s office.
 But with so many products available these days, the question is “Which app is the best for my team?”.

-Thanks to building Chanty – a simple, AI-powered business messenger, our team had to perform an in-depth analysis of our competitors.
+Thanks to building Chanty – a simple, AI-powered team chat, our team had to perform an in-depth analysis of our competitors.
 We’ve considered their pros and cons from a customer’s perspective and tried to come up with a better, cleaner and more user-friendly chat alternative.

 We have an entire article with the results of competitors’ research, covering our feedback on various Slack alternatives.
 However, this time we would like to focus on two rivals: the well-known Slack and its Indian competitor Flock.
 Our team has dived into these tools for two weeks and we are ready to share our impressions today.